 Individuals with high cholesterol who smoke will receive a Smoker classification, at best, which results in higher premiums than a non-smoker.

-Having high cholesterol is a common issue in America today, unfortunately, so life insurance companies do not decline many applicants based on cholesterol levels alone.
+Having high cholesterol is such a common issue in America today that most life insurance companies do not decline many applicants based on cholesterol levels alone.

-To find an insurance company who won’t charge you a higher premium because of your cholesterol, you need to shop around–but we can do the leg work for you.
+To find an insurance company who won’t charge you a higher premium because of your cholesterol, you need to shop around–but an independent insurance agent can do the leg work for you.

-We work with several different companies and can help you find an affordable life insurance policy which is right for you.
+Experienced agents work with several different companies and can help you find an affordable life insurance policy that’s right for you.